āŸµ hearthere āŸ¶

 Auto-installation on Ubuntu 24.04

-The auto-installation script is ONLY FOR CLEAN IMAGES!!!
+The auto-installation script is intended ONLY FOR CLEAN IMAGES!!!

 If you already have other software installed and configured (or other versions of Totum), the server will become non-operational with no rollback option!

-1. Deploy a server with Ubuntu 24.04 ¡without pre-installed packages of other software!;
+1. Deploy a server with Ubuntu 24.04 Ā”without pre-installed packages of other software!;

-You can connect a domain later by creating an A-record and rerunning the installer ¡from the same folder it was initially run from!
+You can connect the domain later by making an A-record and re-running the installer Ā”from the same folder from which it was run during the initial installation!

-3. Open a terminal as root or sudo-user and execute:
+3. Open a terminal under root or sudo-user and execute:

 sudo curl -O https://raw.githubusercontent.com/totumonline/totum-mit/master/totum/moduls/install/totum_autoinstall.sh && sudo bash totum_autoinstall.sh

-If the server says it doesn't have curl, install it: apt update && apt -y install curl
+If the server says it doesn't have curl, it needs to be installed: apt update && apt -y install curl

 4. Follow the on-screen prompts.

-If you need to change the domain of a running system
+If you need to change the domain on a working system

-1. Delegate the new domain (wait for the DNS changes to take effect).
+1. Delegate the new domain (wait for the DNS changes to apply).

 Open the Totum config file and replace the old domain with the new one.